solliancenet/-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Hands-on lab/HOL step-by-step - Building the business migration case with Windows Server and SQL Server.md

 6. On the **Create a virtual machine** pane, set the following values to configure the new virtual machine:

-    - **Resource Group**: Select the resource group that you created from this lab.
+    - **Resource group**: Select the resource group that you created for this lab.
 Such as `tailspin-rg`.
     - **Virtual machine name**: Give the VM a unique name, such as `tailspin-webapp-vm`
     - **Region**: Select the Azure Region that was used to create the resource group
     - **Image**: Verify the image is set to **Windows Server 2022 Datacenter**